 I am a fan of Swanwick Writer’s School which I hope to return to again this summer.
 I come away from the week feeling so inspired and really at one with the world, having people around me who thrive on words as well and do not regard me as weird!
 I belong there and meet so many fantastically creative people who encourage, challenge but never make me feel inferior.

-I am a mother of three boys; one early 20s and two either end of the teenage spectrum.
+I am a mother of three boys; two in their early 20s and one in the middle of the teenage spectrum.
 The eldest is a rugby nerd and lives and breathes rugby.
 He works locally as an estate agent whilst supposedly studying for his estate management degree via correspondence course.
 He still lives at home or rather visits us for the essentials of bed, food and clothes washing, whilst trying to buy his own property and get on the ladder.
 He has gone back to playing regular rugby at the local club, after a series of episodic injuries including a whole season out through major injury on his hips (not caused by rugby but maybe exacerbated).

-The next son is about to be 19 and has passed his level 2 in catering having done two stints as an apprentice chef.
+The next son is about to be 21 and has passed his level 2 in catering having done two stints as an apprentice chef.
 He has now moved to a local restaurant where he is hoping to complete his level 3 in fine dining.
-He spent his youth enjoying BMX bikes and was becoming dangerously adept at stunts until an accident on Easter Sunday severely dented his confidence.
+He spent his youth enjoying BMX bikes and was becoming dangerously adept at stunts until an accident on Easter Sunday severely dented both his chest and his confidence.
 He is enjoying the freedom of being an adult and parties till the cows come home.
-It is not unusual for us to meet on the stairs me getting up to write, him to come home for a couple of hours sleep before the lunch shift starts.
+He has moved into his own flat with friends and close to work.
+Inevitably we see him often; when there is more month than money left or something doesn’t work.

 My husband is a fitness freak who enjoys sailing, the proper sailing not my kind of luxury yacht and Pimms type.
 To punish himself further he competes in triathlons and spends many hours a week away from his pressurised job pounding the streets, wheels or local swimming pool.
 For his significant birthday he decided to cycle from Land’s End to John O’Groats for the fun of it!
 I joined him with the car and used the time to research a novel.